Skip to main content

 For US Healthcare Professionals

-CIMERLI® is the first and only FDA-approved biosimilar interchangeable with Lucentis® for all indications1
+CIMERLI® is the first and only FDA-approved biosimilar interchangeable with Lucentis® (ranibizumab injection) for all indications1

 • Same FDA-approved indications